RMoran98/pawsome-pudding/README.md

 ![Thanks results](documentation/lighthouse-thanks.png)

 ### Manual Testing
+- The navigation bar and footer links have been tested and lead to the correct webpage.
+- The form elements on the Prize Draw page behave as expected.
+- The submit button redirects the user to the Thanks page.
+- The Thanks page will redirect the user back to the Home page.
+- Images display as expected.
+- The viewing experience on different screens has been tested and is as follows:

 ## Deployment
 To deploy this website, first clone it under the code dropdown menu at the [GitHub Respository](https://github.com/RMoran98/pawsome-pudding).
 Next, navigate to settings > pages in the cloned GitHub repository.
 Under Build and Deployment > Branch, select main for the branch and save.